top of page

 • Degradation of the building fabric due to interstitial condensation

-• The inability to achieve the required pressure conditions in controlled
+• The inability to achieve the required pressure conditions in pressure sensitive areas

 Thermal Imaging can be used in conjunction with Blower Door Testing while the building is in